Douglass North: Early life and education

 Douglass North was born in Cambridge, Massachusetts, on November 5, 1920.
 He moved several times as a child due to his father's work at MetLife.
-The family lived in Ottawa, Ontario, in Lausanne, Switzerland, in New York City, and in Wallingford, Connecticut.
+The family lived in Ottawa, Ontario, Canada, in Lausanne, Switzerland, in New York City, and in Wallingford, Connecticut.

 North was educated at Ashbury College in Ottawa and the Choate School in Wallingford.
 He was accepted at Harvard at the same time that his father became the head of MetLife on the West Coast, so North chose instead to attend the University of California, Berkeley.
 During his time at Berkeley, North was a member of Chi Phi fraternity.
 In 1942, he graduated with a general B.A. in the humanities.
 Although his grades amounted to slightly better than a "C" average, he managed to complete a triple major in political science, philosophy and economics.
 That same year, he entered the US Merchant Marine Academy, graduated a year later and went to sea for three years as a deck officer.

 A conscientious objector in World War II, North became a navigator in the Merchant Marine, traveling between San Francisco and Australia.
 During that time, he read economics and picked up his hobby of photography.
 He taught navigation at the Maritime Service Officers' School in Alameda during the last year of the war, and struggled with the decision of whether to become a photographer or an economist.

 North returned to UC Berkeley, where he obtained a Ph.D. degree in economics in 1952.
 He subsequently began his career as an assistant professor at the University of Washington.